mengzaiqiao/mengzaiqiao.github.io/content/project/sella/index.md

 ---
 title: Sella
-summary: This project envisions a future where AI systems are more capable, versatile, and continually improving, driving progress across various fields.
-To achieve this, this project aims to develop and model self-evolving collaborative LLM-based agents to enhance their performance in complex tasks.
-By leveraging recent advancements in LLMs, the project focuses on automating evaluation methods and creating self-evolution methodologies for single and multi-agent systems.
-The outcomes include innovative evaluation methods, new self-evolution methodologies, and a versatile simulation platform, all contributing to sustainable AI development.
+summary: This project aims to develop and model self-evolving collaborative LLM-based agents to enhance their performance in complex tasks.
 tags:
   - AI Agent
 date: '2024-07-29T00:00:00Z'